Author

 Staycation in Toronto – Where to eat

-A ten-minute drive away is the bustling neighbourhood of Ossington.
+For your Toronto Staycation, a ten-minute drive away is the bustling neighbourhood of Ossington.
 We walked up and down the lively strip where patios were packed, and drinks were flowing.
 We dined at Libretto, where the pizza is as authentic Neapolitan as you can get outside of Italy – and their gluten-free crust is exceptional.
 Our server Connie said the owners have spent years perfecting their recipe and it shows.
 If only they could share their secret.

 Libretto pizza - Ossington Toronto - gluten-free crust